 In the Asia Pacific, Internet engineers are building and managing some of the world’s largest and most challenging networks, working hard to ensure they are robust, efficient, and secure.
 To support this challenging work, professional networks and community organizations are increasingly important mechanisms used by engineers for training, knowledge sharing, and professional development.

-These organizations include Network Operator Groups (NOGs) for technical and operational development; Computer Security Incident Response Teams (CSIRTs or CERTs) for security issues; and associations of Internet Service Providers (ISPAs) for industry coordination.
+These organizations include open and neutral IXPs for Internet traffic; Network Operator Groups (NOGs) for technical and operational development; Computer Security Incident Response Teams (CSIRTs or CERTs) for security issues; and associations of Internet Service Providers (ISPAs) for industry coordination.

 “82% of respondents report a shortage of cybersecurity skills.
 71% of respondents report the shortage in cybersecurity skills does direct and measurable damage” according to the Center for Strategic and International Studies 2016 report “Hacking the Skills Shortage: A study of the international shortage in cybersecurity skills”.